bomibear/java-fundamentals/linter/README.md

 ## Contents

 ### Linter
 This application reads in a file and checks for linter errors.
-A linter error consists of a missiing semicolon as long as the line is not empty, doesn't end with an opening curly brace, end with a closing curly brace, and doesn't contain an ```if``` or an ```else```.
+A linter error consists of a missing semicolon as long as the line is not empty, doesn't end with an opening curly brace, doesn't end with a closing curly brace, and doesn't contain an ```if```, and doesn't contain an ```else```.

+The files used consists of JavaScript code.
+The console output consists of all the lines where the semicolon is missing.

 ### Weather
 This class determines the highest and lowest temperature given a month's worth of temperatures.
 It then finds out which temperatures, between the highest and the lowest, were never seen that month.